sarahjporter/weather-app/README.md

-View a Live Demo of this Weather App: https://sarahjporter.github.io/weather-app/
+☀️🌦️❄️🌧️⚡️☔️ View a Live Demo of this Weather App at: https://sarahjporter.github.io/weather-app/